 The YWCA’s Outreach and Prevention Program offers violence prevention education services for youth, teens and adults in Central and North Central Massachusetts.
 Our violence prevention services educate the community by equipping individuals with the skills to resist violence and abuse and promote healthy, non-violent interaction.

-These workshops are designed to empower children to overcome bullying and harassment.
-Workshops use group discussion, role play, and video to help children recognize the signs and effects of bullying and harassment, as well as pathways to seek help.
+Advocates are available to facilitate workshops and talking circles designed to empower children to recognize and understand healthy relationships, and to overcome bullying and harassment.
+Workshops use group discussion, role play, video and interactive activities to help children recognize the signs and effects of bullying and harassment, as well as pathways to seek help.

 Girls Circle is a research-based model that improves at-risk teen girls’ self-esteem and interpersonal relationships.
 This 8-10 week program focuses on building relationships with peers and adults.

 Prevention Advocates tailor a workshop or series of workshops to the needs of specific adolescent audiences.
-Workshops deal with all types of family violence, including teen dating violence, domestic violence, child abuse, sexual assault, and healthy relationships.
-Contact Tara Huard at email@example.com or 508-767-2505 x 3079 for more information or to schedule a workshop.
+Workshops deal with healthy relationships, developmentally-appropriate violence prevention topics, the dynamics of teen dating violence, domestic violence, and sexual assault.
+Contact Tara Huard at firstname.lastname@example.org or 508-767-2505 x 154 for more information or to schedule a workshop.

 Department Training & Adult Programs